owenlongbo/McImage/README.md

 [Mc插件原理解析](http://smallsoho.com/android/2017/04/07/McImage%E6%8F%92%E4%BB%B6%E8%A7%A3%E6%9E%90/)

-McImage is an Android Gradle Plugin.It can help you check the big image in your res and compress your all image in your res.
+McImage is an Android Gradle Plugin.It can help you check the big image in your res and compress your all image in your res and choose img to format to webp (Maximize earnings).

 Include